talangsoft/talangsoft.github.io/_posts/2016-02-03-agile-content-conf.md

 >Watch out for the blog posts about my recent impressions!

-Now I would like to write about my first volunteering experience on [agile content conf]("https://2016.agilecontentconf.com/" "agile content conf") where the participants could learn practices to help teams work together on content.
+Now I would like to write about my first volunteering experience on <a href="https://2016.agilecontentconf.com/" target="_blank">agile content conf</a>
+where the participants could learn practices to help teams work together on content.

 I worked for two days on the event with a really great team.
 We did all the neccessary preparations on the day before and managed to host